 But what’s the best way to grow wealth?

 The truth is that there is no single best way.
-The best choice for you depends on your risk tolerance, your skills, your time horizon, and how much time you want to spend on managing your money.
+The best choice of wealth building strategies for you depends on your risk tolerance, your skills, your time horizon, and how much time you want to spend on managing your money.

 There are some time-honored options to consider: